NuSigma/startup/README.md

 ### Mar 22-24, 2023 - Storage Services, Data Services, Simon DB
 - Storage Services
-    - Usually a BAD IDEA to stor files on your server because:
+    - Usually a BAD IDEA to store files on your server because:
         1. Limited drive space.
         2. You should keep the server easilly replacable.
 It is not intended for permenant storage.
         3. Need backup copies of app and user files.